Commitment to Privacy

 In the event that we are legally compelled to disclose your personally identifiable information to a third party, we will attempt to notify you unless doing so would violate the law, court order or government instruction.
 Although we do not disclose your personal information to any third party (except as set out in this Notice), we sometimes receive data that is indirectly made up from your personal information from third parties whose services we use.
 No such information is personally identifiable to you.

 Vela Games does not sell, rent or lease its customer lists to third parties.
+We may send you Vela Games-related or other direct marketing communications as permitted by law.
 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
 We have established the following personal data control mechanisms set out in paragraphs 4.5 – 4.10.

 We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which services may be relevant for you (we call this marketing).